sgandhi15/ecommerce-api/README.md

 1. Clone the repository
 2. copy .env.example to .env and you dont need to change anything
-3. run `docker-compose up -d` to start the containers
+3. run `docker compose up -d` to start the containers
 4. Navigate to `http://localhost:8081` to access the mongo express admin panel
 5. Navigate to `http://localhost:3000/api` to access the swagger documentation